Keon-Kim-0/Rreacty-Loops/README.md

 - Name your project to upload or load to the cloud database.
 This can be accessed from any device, by anyone.

 <br>
-If you like this project, please leave a star!
+If you liked my project, please leave a star!

+Connect with me on Linkedin
 [Keon Kim](linkedin.com/in/keon-w-kim/)
 <br>